asimwe1/rust_chatapp/site/guide/9-configuration.md

 ! note: You may need to depend on `figment` and `serde` directly.

-  Rocket reexports `figment` from its crate root, so you can refer to `figment` types via `rocket::figment`.
-However, Rocket does not enable all features from the figment crate.
-As such, you may need to import `figment` directly:
+  Rocket reexports `figment` and `serde` from its crate root, so you can refer to `figment` types via `rocket::figment` and `serde` types via `rocket::serde`.
+However, Rocket does not enable all features from either crate.
+As such, you may need to import crates directly:

   `
   figment = { version = "0.9", features = ["env", "toml", "json"] }
-  `

-  Furthermore, you should directly depend on `serde` when using its `derive` feature, which is also not enabled by Rocket:

-  `
-  serde = { version = "1", features = ["derive"] }
   `

 As a first example, we override configuration values at runtime by merging